mcroydon/hashmoji/README.rst

 To Do
 =====

-* Support conversion of hex-encoded bytes via ``binascii.unhexlify``.
-* Support input via a stdin or a command-line argument in order make it easier to pipe content to hashmoji.
-* Be smarter about not loading
+* Be smarter about not loading file contents in to memory sometimes.

 License
 =======